botify-hq/developers-docs/api_docs/markdowns/api/collections/collections.md

 ## Summary

-The goal of this API is to give the possibility to cross data from different sources and different periods on a project.
-These data sources are named collections in this context and represent data coming from Botify Crawls, the Log Analyzer, Google Search Console and others.
+The goal of this API is to give the possibility to cross data from different sources and different periods on a given project.
+These data sources are named "collections" in this context.
+They represent data coming from Botify Analytics, Botify Log Analyzer, and Botify Keywords.

 In the manner of an analytics tool, the collections API is queried by providing a set of dimensions and metrics to aggregate data.